salesforcecli/plugin-packaging/messages/package_list.md

 # summary

-list all packages in the Dev Hub org
+List all packages in the Dev Hub org.

+# description

 You can view the namespace, IDs, and other details for each package.